 MMAC Residential Program provides housing for pregnant women and women with young children who need more supports than the outpatient program offers.
 Women who live in this facility meet the federal guidelines for homelessness.
 The client participates in the day treatment program which is located off site.
 Staff provides 24 hour monitoring and security for the residents.

 Women Empowered Residential Program: is an intensive, highly structured residential substance use treatment program that offers intensive services to pregnant women and chemically dependent women with children..

 For more information on the programs above please call 770-422-0202 or review our Residential Brochure .

 Respite Program: The Cobb & Douglas County Community Services Boards and Avita Community Services Boards have a Crisis Respite program that provides temporary respite housing.
 This service is monitored 24/7 by direct care staff.
 Crisis respite services include individualized engagement, crisis planning, linkage to treatment and other community resources for the individual to safely reside in a community and transportation assistance when needed to access appropriate levels of care.
 Referrals can be submitted electronically on the Cobb & Douglas County Community Services Boards website.
 Accessibility to the Crisis Respite Program can be through psychiatric inpatient facilities, Crisis Stabilization units (CSU), or 23 hour observation areas, hospitals, Core Providers, and emergency rooms or venues that may need crisis respite housing.
 The referral form is available by following the link.
-Residential Respite Referral Form
+CRA APPLICATION